 Key takeaways

 • Hybrid storage is the only sane economics.
-Hot on local NVR, warm on NAS, cold in S3/Azure cuts TCO by 35–50% vs. all-cloud.
+Hot on local NVR, warm on NAS, cold in S3 or Azure cuts 3-year TCO by 35–50% versus all-cloud.

 • Compliance is a feature, not a checkbox.
-GDPR, HIPAA, CCPA, NDAA Section 889 all have teeth in 2026.
-Build them in or pay 7-figure fines later.
+GDPR, HIPAA, CCPA and the FCC Covered List (Hikvision, Dahua) all have teeth in 2026.
+Build them in or pay for it later.

-• Custom VMS only pays off above a threshold.
-10,000+ cameras, proprietary analytics, regulatory isolation, or hyper-vertical workflows.
+• Custom VMS software only pays off above a threshold.
+10,000+ cameras, proprietary analytics, regulatory isolation, or a hyper-vertical workflow.
 Below that, a tuned Genetec or Milestone deployment usually wins.

 Why Fora Soft wrote this playbook

-Fora Soft has shipped 625+ products in 21 years, with video surveillance and real-time video as core verticals.
-We have built VMS platforms that US police departments trust on the witness stand — V.A.L.T., a forensic-grade interview recording system used in law enforcement and academic research.
-We have shipped Netcam Studio, a multi-camera VMS web UI that handles dozens of IP camera brands and runs in production for thousands of sites.
-And we have built aerial surveillance pipelines for DSI Drones, where the AI pipeline classifies aerial targets in real time.
+Fora Soft is a software development company founded in 2005.
+We have shipped 250+ projects in 21 years, with video surveillance and real-time video as core verticals.
+We have built VMS software that US police departments trust on the witness stand — V.A.L.T., a forensic-grade interview recording system used in law enforcement and academic research.
+We shipped Netcam Studio, a multi-camera VMS web UI that speaks ONVIF to dozens of IP camera brands in production.
+And we built the aerial surveillance pipeline for DSI Drones, where the AI classifies targets from a moving camera in real time.

-We use AI agents on every engagement now — our internal AI integration practice ships features 30–50% faster than traditional teams, which is how we can stand up a VMS prototype in weeks rather than months.
-So treat this playbook as a working spec, not a marketing roundup.
-Every feature here is something we have integrated, debugged, or replaced in production.
+We run AI agents on every engagement now.
+Our AI integration practice compresses delivery enough that we stand up a working VMS prototype in weeks, not quarters.
+So treat this as a build spec, not a marketing roundup.
+Every feature here is something we have integrated, debugged, or ripped out and replaced in production.
+When you are ready to compare notes, our computer-vision-for-surveillance team does this weekly.

 A 30-minute call with our video surveillance team.
-Bring your camera count, your compliance footprint, and your top three pain points — we will leave you with a prioritized roadmap.
+Bring your camera count, your compliance footprint, and your top three pain points.
+You leave with a prioritized roadmap.

 The 2026 VMS market in numbers